Safeguarding your data

 Google applications run in a multi-tenant, distributed environment.
 Rather than segregating each customer's data onto a single machine or set of machines, data from all Google customers (consumers, business, and even Google's own data) is distributed among a shared infrastructure composed of Google's many homogeneous machines and located in Google's data centers.

 To minimize service interruption due to hardware failure, natural disaster, or other catastrophe, Google implements a comprehensive disaster-recovery program at all of its data centers.
-This program includes multiple components to eliminate single point of failure, including the following:
+This program includes multiple components to eliminate single points of failure, including the following:

 - Data replication To help ensure availability in the event of a disaster, Google Analytics data stored in Google's distributed file system is replicated to separate systems in different data centers.